ialbert/biostar-central/README.rst

     $ biostar.sh init populate run

-Visit the http://localhost:8080 to view the site.
-Enjoy.
+Visit the http://localhost:8080 to view your site.
+Enjoy!

 **Note** The Windows version of the biostar.sh manager has not yet been written.
-The site will work just fine on Windows but for now users will need to manually invoke the commands present in the *biostar.sh* run manager (TODO).
+The site will work just fine on Windows but for now users will need to manually invoke the commands present in the *biostar.sh* run manager.

 Detailed Usage
 --------------